-In addition, there are tether strap anchorages behind each rear seating position located in the panel between the rear seatback and the rear anchorage.
-Forward-facing child restraints and some rear-facing infant restraints will also be equipped with a tether strap.
-The tether strap will have a hook at the end to attach to the top tether anchorage and a way to tighten the strap after it is attached to the anchorage.
+In addition, there are tether strap anchorages behind each rear seating position located in the panel between the rear seatback and the rear window.
+They are found under a plastic cover with the tether anchorage symbol on it.

 Tether Strap Anchorages